sophielansweeper/embedded-workflow-builder-docs/docs/connectors/mixpanel.md

 ### API Key

+Setting up a Service Account:

+1. In Mixpanel, navigate to the Service accounts tab in your [Organization Settings] (https://mixpanel.com/settings/org#serviceaccounts)
+2. You will be asked to select the role and granted projects of the when creating a service account from the organization's settings page.
+Select “Add” when completed.
+3. Once completed a Username and Secret are provided.
+Copy the values into their respective fields in the connection configuration.

+Obtaining your Project Token:

+1. A project's token can be found in the Access Keys section of a [project's settings overview page] (https://mixpanel.com/settings/project/)
+   1. Copy the value into its respective fields in the connection configuration.

 | Input         | Comments                                  | Default |
 | ------------- | ----------------------------------------- | ------- |
 | Username      | Username of your Mixpanel Service Account |         |